BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 In general, a version number means that, although the API (while retaining the version number) may evolve to support new endpoints, query parameters, status codes, etc., the API will remain backward compatible.

-During the ReadyRemit early-adoption phase (Spring 2022), however, in response to suggestions from early adopters, `v1` may experience improvements that are not backward compatible.
+However, during the ReadyRemit early-adoption phase (Spring 2022), in response to suggestions from early adopters, `v1` may experience improvements that are not backward compatible.

 All changes will be described in the [Changelog](https://developer.readyremit.com/changelog).